CISL-commons-SPA/Drivers-Article-Matching/README.md

 Drivers to Article and Article to Driver Matching for the SPA project

 ## Description
+Information retrieval using neural models.
+We leverage the semantic meaning learning by neural models to match a query with an article.
 In this project we are performing two main tasks.
 - Given a query, rank a list of articles
 - Given an article, rank a list of queries